 Assembling and managing investment portfolios is time-consuming.
 But with asset allocation portfolios, a professional investment management team creates the investment mix and ensures it remains properly balanced based on the fund’s underlying investment strategy year after year.

 For example, an investment team creating asset allocation portfolios typically researches market and asset classes performance, runs simulations to test and optimize portfolios, and then selects appropriate funds from a list of quality investment firms.
 Once they’ve created the portfolios, the investment team continually monitors performance and makes adjustments as needed.

-While this team of experts are handling those tasks, you can spend more time working with an advisor on the personal details of your financial plan, such as developing healthy savings strategies, securing future income sources, managing taxes for optimal efficiency and finding the best ways to pay for healthcare in retirement.
+While this team of experts are handling those tasks, you can spend more time working with a financial professional on the personal details of your retirement plan, such as developing healthy savings strategies, securing future income sources, managing taxes for optimal efficiency and finding the best ways to help pay for healthcare in retirement.

-These critical considerations – along with investment diversification – are the foundation of a retirement plan and are areas where an advisor’s guidance can be especially important.
-By simplifying the diversification process, asset allocation portfolios can give you more time to these and other priorities—without sacrificing an investment strategy designed to help meet your financial goals.
+These considerations – along with investment diversification – are the foundation of a retirement plan and are areas where a financial professional's guidance can be especially important.
+By simplifying the diversification process, asset allocation portfolios can give you more time for these and other priorities—without sacrificing an investment strategy designed to help meet your financial goals.